 Cheval Blanc

-For the first time in many years, this property hasn't produced second wine, Le Petit Cheval in 2015.
-While visiting Cheval Blanc during harvest in September 2015, I was allowed to taste many samples taken out from vats/barrels before fermentation and during fermentation, especially Cabernet Franc ones.
-Cheval Blanc's technical director, Pierre Olivier Clouet, said to me already then that the potential of different cuvées (parcels) was amazing.
-So it didn't quite surprise me that they skipped the second wine in 2015.
+For the first time in many years, this property didn't produce a second wine, Le Petit Cheval, in 2015.
+While visiting Cheval Blanc during harvest in September 2015, I could taste several samples taken out from vats/barrels before fermentation, mainly Cabernet Franc ones.
+Cheval Blanc's technical director, Pierre Olivier Clouet, said to me that the potential of different cuvées (parcels) was amazing.
+So it didn't surprise me that they skipped the second wine in 2015.

-2015 Quinault d'Enclos had earthy flavours, reasonable structure and length, silky fruit and tannin.
+2015 Quinault d'Enclos had earthy flavors, reasonable structure and length, silky fruit, and tannin.
 A tasty and seductive wine.
 89-90p.
-2015 Cheval Blanc showed pure elegance and finesse, great richness and depth, sophisticated touch and velvety texture.
+2015 Cheval Blanc showed pure elegance and finesse, great richness and depth, sophisticated touch, and velvety texture.
 Great concentration and length.
-Incredibly stylish and classy wine, which imho will improve from further ageing in barrels.
+Incredibly stylish and classy wine, which imho will improve from further aging in barrels.
 97+p.
-2011 Cheval Blanc had excellent purity, finesse and great complexity.
+2011 Cheval Blanc had excellent purity, finesse, and complexity.
 A rich wine with a long aftertaste.
 96p.

 La Confession